 2. Displaying the Progress Meter on a Form

-3. Usage of a transactions count down method
+3. Usage of a transaction countdown method.

 Usage of Progress Meter on the Status Bar.

 We will use the Order Details Table from the Northwind.mdb sample database for our example and write a VB Routine to calculate the Extended Price on each entry in this Table.
 If you have not already imported this Table for our earlier examples you may do it now.
-If you don’t know the exact location of this File on your machine please visit the page Saving Data on Forms not in Table for references.
+If you don't know the exact location of this file on your machine, please visit the Page Saving Data on Forms not in Table for references.

 1. Import the Order Details Table from Northwind.mdb sample Database.

-3. Design a simple Form similar to the one shown below with a Command Button on it.
+3. Design a simple form similar to the one shown below with a Command Button on it.
 We will modify this Form for our next example also.

-5. Click on the Command Button and display the Property Sheet (View -> Properties).
+4. Click on the Command Button and display the Property Sheet (View -> Properties).

-8. Copy and Paste the following Code into a Global VB Module of your Project and save it.
+7. Copy and Paste the following Code into a Global VB Module of your Project and save it.

-9. Public Function ProcessOrders()
+Public Function ProcessOrders()

 Dim db As Database, rst As Recordset